finom/vovk/README.md

 - Service-Controller pattern is supported.
 - Partial refactoring is possible if you want to quickly try the library or update only particular endpoints with an isolated controller (see `createSegment` docs below).
 - Retains built-in Next.js features; use plain `req: NextRequest` to access body, query, etc; use `next/navigation` for redirects and `next/headers` to handle headers.
+- No tricks!
+Next Wednesday doesn't monkeypatch Next.js or use hidden featues of it, the library does nothing more than creation of [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers).

 ## Quick start